audreygwhang-del/website3/README.md

    XLSX, anything.
 5. Add a new `<li>` to the `lab-log` list in `index.html` linking to the new page.

-The toast graphic markup, the accordion CSS, and `initToastGame()` are all shared — you never need to duplicate that part, just keep the same button structure (`data-layer` + `data-note` attributes) in the new file.
+The toast SVG, the accordion CSS, and `initToastGame()` are all shared — you never need to duplicate that part, just keep the same button structure (`data-layer` + `data-note` attributes) in the new file.

 ## Deploying to Vercel (free)